 Success in the Nurse Anesthesia profession requires certain behavioral attributes including but not limited to personal commitment and hardiness, empathy, discipline, honesty, integrity, personal regard for others, the ability to work effectively with others in a team environment, and the ability to address a crisis or emergency situation in a composed manner.
 Adherence to these rules of conduct requires a high level of maturity and self-control, even in highly stressful situations.
 Failure to adhere to these standards will result in a disciplinary action ranging from a written warning to immediate dismissal from the program (depending upon the violation and the circumstances surrounding the offense).
-During the clinical phase of the program, ethical and behavioral issues will be managed UNE.
+During the clinical phase of the program, ethical and behavioral issues at individual sites will be managed by administration in the program.